innovationinsoftware/policy-dev/labs/hcp-tf-cis-enforce/index.md

 ### Expected Results
 - Sentinel policies from the CIS Policy Set are evaluated on every Terraform run
-- Non-compliant resources are flagged or blocked according to enforcement level
+- Non-compliant resources are flagged or blocked according to the enforcement level
-- Your AWS infrastructure is automatically checked for compliance
+- Your AWS infrastructure is automatically checked for compliance.

 ---